How to Patch An Air Mattress?

 Before you start looking for leaks, make sure you have everything you need within arm’s reach.
 Here’s a list of the essentials for patching an air mattress:

-• Patch kit: These usually come with your air mattress purchase but can also be bought online or at outdoor supply stores.
+- Patch kit: These usually come with your air mattress purchase but can also be bought online or at outdoor supply stores.
 A standard kit includes a tube of special adhesive, several patches (round and square) and sometimes a halftone pattern (more on that later).
 Make sure to get a kit for your mattress material (vinyl, rubber, etc.).
+Ensure good lighting to make spotting the damage easier.

-• Soapy water: Your best friend for finding leaks is a mixture of mild dish soap and warm water.
+- Soapy water: Your best friend for finding leaks is a mixture of mild dish soap and warm water.
 Don’t use harsh dish soap, as it can leave residues that interfere with the patch adhesive.
+You may need to move your ear close to the surface of the mattress for subtle leaks.

-• Soft, lint-free cloth or sponge: You’ll use this to apply the soapy water to the mattress gently.
+- Soft, lint-free cloth or sponge: You’ll use this to apply the soapy water to the mattress gently.
 Don’t use paper towels or anything abrasive that can scratch the surface.
+Be sure to wipe the area dry once you’ve found the leak.

 Step-by-Step Guide: How to Patch an Air Mattress